vmware-samples/vcenter-event-broker-appliance/docs/kb/function-tutorial-modtest.md

 The test subdirectory contains the files used to test the function locally.
 You will need to edit two files:
 1. `docker-test-env-variable` - enter the Slack webhook URL to use.
 Slack webhook URLs are unique addresses that allow you to post to a Slack channel.
 You can read how to create a Slack webhook URL [here](https://api.slack.com/messaging/webhooks)

 2. `test-payload.json` - change the VM Name to use here.
-For the example, I will use `Vm.Name="prod-test"` so that the new `handler.ps1` code triggers the slack call for this specific VM Name.
+For the example, I will use `Vm.Name="prod-test"` so that the new `handler.ps1` code triggers the Slack call for this specific VM Name.

 Open a command prompt and run the following command (replacing docker-username with your Docker username).
 This should be run in the `/vcenter-event-broker-appliance/examples/knative/powershell/kn-ps-slack/test` directory.
 This will run your new function as a Docker container locally on your workstation.
-Also remember to use the correct tag (i.e. 1.1) to reference the version of the container you want to use.
+Also remember to use the correct tag (i.e. `1.1`) to reference the version of the container you want to use.

 ```
 docker run -e FUNCTION_DEBUG=true -e PORT=8080 --env-file docker-test-env-variable -it --rm -p 8080:8080 <docker-username>/kn-ps-slack:1.1